 1. Download MS Build 14

 MS Build 14 is a part of Microsoft Build Tools 2015.
 You can download it here.

 Pic 1 – Microsoft Build Tools 15 – Download Page

 2. Install MS Build Tools 15 (MSBuild 14.0)

-The install process is pretty simple.
+The installation process is pretty simple.
 Just run BuildTools_Full.exe and click Install.

 Pic 2 – Microsoft Build Tools 15 – Install

-After the install you should notice the next folder:
+After the installation you should notice the next folder: